Publisher: Microsoft Game Studios

 Before entering each series, Top Gear hosts talk about that series and the famous cars within.
 It’s wonderful to watch, listen, and learn as cars are fascinating to me and I love the history behind them.
 Once I got into my first car I was scared I had to tune it.
 Thankfully you can completely forgo this tedious chore and just have the game auto-tune your car to the required class limit.
 I never once had to step foot into the tuning section of the game which is fine with me as I feel this can be a chore if not done correctly.
 Some purists may get upset about this feature but it allows millions of other racing fans to be able to enjoy the game who otherwise wouldn’t.

 Once I got on the track I felt like I was driving in heaven.
-The cars handled so realistically and smoothly; the best racing controls I can ever remember.
+The cars were handled so realistically and smoothly; with the best racing controls I can ever remember.
 Gone are the kudos system of previous games and instead there’s more of a regular race here where you just earn credits.
 There are unlimited rewinds for crashes which are a blessing as I get tired of restarting races because I screwed up.
 Purists may also hate this, but it’s a welcome addition to racing sims as of late.
 You also only need to get into third place to get gold which seems like blasphemy but once you play you will realize that you don’t always need it first.
 I get tired of the racing sim grind of always needing first and this is a nice change of pace.
 Of course, higher difficulties require you to get gold so don’t worry too much.

 Once I finished a series I could complete extra races which range from 8-10 extra.
 Honestly, these become a chore as there’re less than 12 tracks in the game.
 Repetition sets in before you finish the first league of races because you want gold all across the board.
 Earning XP for each manufacturer gives you more credit bonuses at the end of each race so you can buy cars faster.
 If you do these extra races in each series you won’t ever have to worry about not having enough credits to buy cars.
 I was always able to buy exactly what I wanted and it was a nice change of pace from the racing sim grind.